Event handling

 }

-We can also get the event variable that holds the data of the event like the following example.
+We can also obtain the event variable that contains data about the event, as shown in the following example.

 Example.